Home / Dairy-Free Recipes / Pasta with Almond Pesto and Green Beans Recipe

 step five

 Combine.
-Scrape pesto into the pot you cooked the pasta in.
+Scrape pesto into the pot you cooked the pasta in or into a large bowl.
 Add the reserved water, pasta, and green beans.
 Toss to coat in the sauce.

 step six

 Serve.
 Taste and season with more salt if needed.
-Serve in bowls topped with the remaining chopped nuts and a sprinkling of chile flakes.
+Serve in bowls topped with the remaining chopped nuts and a sprinkling of red pepper flakes.

 More Pasta Recipes To Try!